 My love for a variety of vegetables on my plate also comes with a fact that I am a South Indian.
 We prefer a lot of vegetables (in sambar, in pachadi or salad etc) so I have grown up eating a lot of vegetables as part of daily meals & I take great pride in saying that I can eat all kinds of vegetables, even the most bitter ones too.
 Now that’s something I have my dad to thank for.

 This Cabbage Paruppu Usili preparation comes from my mother in law’s side (Tanjore).
-We Palakkad Iyers don’t usually make usili and our gravies are more coconut based & dry veggies too are usually garnished with some coconut & green chillies.
+We Palakkad Iyers don’t usually make usili and our gravies are more coconut based and dry sabzis (thorans) too are usually made with some coconut and green chillies.

 I never made this veggie (lentil crumble to be precise) until I got married.
 It was only when Narayan suggested one day, I tried making this.
 For my first trial, I used french beans as the vegetable as it’s Narayan’s favourite.
 However, sadly, the first attempt was bad, the crumble wasn’t soft & it was lumpy.